xonde/DevOps-Course-Workshop-Module-12-Learners/OnPremDisaster/instructions.md

 #### SQL Server

-1. Go to the Azure Portal and browse to your Resource Group for this workshop.
-2. Choose Add and then "SQL database".
+1. Search for "SQL databases" in the top search bar and then click "create".
-3. Configure the database settings
+2. Configure the database settings
   a) Select your resource group
   b) Choose "Create new" for the server (set any value for the username and password you like - we are just here to generate a template).
   c) Hit "Configure database" and select the Basic tier.
-5. Click "Review and create".
+3. Click "Review and create".
-6. **The magic happens!** Rather than actually creating the resource, click "Download a template for automation".
+4. **The magic happens!** Rather than actually creating the resource, click "Download a template for automation".
-7. Click the download button and extract the zip.
+5. Click the download button and extract the zip.

 #### App service

-8. Head back to the Resource Group, click Add and then "Web app".
+6. Search for "App Services" in the top search bar and then click "create".
-9. Choose Docker Container on Linux.
+7. Choose Docker Container on Linux.
-10. Create a new App Service Plan (change size to the Dev B1 Tier).
+8. Create a new App Service Plan (change size to the Dev B1 Tier).
-11. On the Docker tab choose Image Source "Docker Hub" and Image and Tag "corndelldevopscourse/mod12app:latest".
+9. On the Docker tab choose Image Source "Docker Hub" and Image and Tag "corndelldevopscourse/mod12app:latest".
-12. Click "Review and create".
+10. Click "Review and create".
-13. **The magic happens (again)!** Rather than actually creating the resource, click "Download a template for automation".
+11. **The magic happens (again)!** Rather than actually creating the resource, click "Download a template for automation".
-14. Click the download button and extract the zip.
+12. Click the download button and extract the zip.

 Once you've extracted the zip, you'll notice that it contained two files!
 You should see a `template.json` file, and a `parameters.json` file.
 We talked about parameters before - these are the inputs to your template that can change in order to make your template useful in other scenarios or environments.